radusalagean/open-live-trivia-api/README.md

-**Update October 14, 2020:** Both the server and the client app are now retired.
-Feel free to use the sources if you want to deploy your own server-client configuration of this project.

 # open-live-trivia-api
 **Open Live Trivia** is an open-source multiplayer trivia game.
 This repo hosts the server-side part of the project.
 For the corresponding client app, please check [this](https://github.com/radusalagean/open-live-trivia-app-android) link.